Domroon/BinaryClock/README.md

 # Binary Clock

 A binary Clock that can used as a normal watch.
 The "INT0BTN"-Button can be used to stop the clock and change into config mode.
-In condig mode you can select between "hour", "minute" and "second" - Leds.
+In config mode you can select between "hour", "minute" and "second" - Leds.
 During a selection you can count up to setup the clock.

 ## avr-libc